-G. As described in this policy, the duties of the NDCS director, deputy director, and warden are not to be permanently assigned to a designee, but may be performed by an acting NDCS director, acting deputy director or acting warden.
+- G. As described in this policy, the duties of the director, deputy director, and warden are not to be permanently assigned to a designee, but may be performed by an approved team member including: assistant director as acting director, department head/assistant deputy director/warden as acting deputy director, and deputy/assistant/associate warden as acting warden. - II.
+HOLDING EVENT

-II.
-HOLDING EVENT (Attachment A)
+See Holding Event Flowchart (Attachment A)

 - A. Any time an incarcerated individual is placed in a holding cell for non-routine purposes (III.A.1-6 below) every attempt will be made to ensure alternatives to IS are used.
 A holding event shall not exceed four hours.
-In the event additional time is needed, such should be approved by the warden and communicated to the deputy director. - B. The shift supervisor will review all relevant reports and information to determine if the incarcerated individual's actions warrant placement on immediate segregation status.
+In the event additional time is needed, such should be approved by the warden and communicated to the deputy director-prison operations. - B. The shift supervisor will review all relevant reports and information to determine if the incarcerated individual's actions warrant placement on immediate segregation status.
 A restrictive housing event will be created, to include date, time, summary of the incident, and significant risk reason.
 (ACI-4B-02) - C. The shift supervisor will note the disposition of the review of IS in the restrictive housing event.
 The disposition may include, but is not limited to, return to current housing assignment, placement in mission-specific housing, use of approved alternatives (Process I.A.), transfer to another facility, or placement on immediate segregation status.
 Should the review determine the incarcerated individual will not be placed on IS; the restrictive housing event should be ended.

 III.
+IMMEDIATE SEGREGATION

-IMMEDIATE SEGREGATION (Attachment B)
+See Immediate Segregation Flowchart (Attachment B)

 - A. Incidents that could result in placement on IS status are limited to the following: (ACI-4B-02) - 1.
 A serious act of violent behavior (i.e., assaults or attempted assaults) directed at an NDCS team member and/or at other incarcerated individuals. - 2.
 A recent escape or attempted escape from secure custody. - 3.
 Threats or actions of violence that are likely to destabilize the facility environment to such a degree that the order and security of the facility is significantly threatened. - 4.
 Active membership in a "security threat group" (prison gang), accompanied by a finding, based on specific and reliable information, that the incarcerated individual either has engaged in dangerous or threatening behavior directed by the security threat group or directs the dangerous or threatening behavior of others. - 5.
 The incitement or threats to incite group disturbances in a correctional facility. - 6.
-Incarcerated individuals whose presence in the general population would create a significant risk of physical harm to an NDCS team member, themselves and/or other incarcerated individuals (a written explanation of the event and decision must be included). - B. If placement on IS status is determined to be necessary:
+Incarcerated individuals whose presence in the general population would create a significant risk of physical harm to an NDCS team member, themselves and/or other incarcerated individuals (a written explanation of the event and decision must be included).